robweber/trash-panda/README.md

 Breaking this down the __command__ statement points to the path of the Nagios `check_http` command.
 The __args__ section defines arguments to be passed to this executable.

-Within the arguments several custom variable placeholders and methods used.
+Within the arguments several custom variable placeholders and methods are used.
 These are available for all service definitions and are listed in the [Templating section](#templating).
 You can see that the host address is used; which is expanded at runtime.
 A default of port 80 is given but can be changed if the user sets the `service.port` variable on the host.
 Similarly the web path of `/` is given as a default but could be changed to something liked `/login` if the `services.path` variable is set.

 ### Modifying Service Output